AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

 ## Libraries

-- the usual: numpy and pandas
+- NumPy and pandas
-- seaborn and matplotlib for plotting
+- Seaborn and matplotlib for plotting
-- scikit.learn classification models such as Logistic Regression, Random Forest, XGBoost
-- Standard.scaler
-- scikit.learn metrics, confusion matrices and classification reports
+- Scikit.learn classification models, metrics, confusion matrix, classification report, PCA
-- skikit.learn PCA
-- time
-- scikit.learn StandardScaler() and train_test_split
+- Scikit.learn StandardScaler(), train_test_split
+- Time
 - BeautifulSoup
-- regex
+- Regex
 - keras, keras.models and .layers for neural network modeling
+- Dash app via Visual Studio Code

+## Extra
+The goal of this project was to use the skills learned throughtout the Data Science coursework on a topic of my choosing and interest.
+The project scope is thorough from start, source a unique dataset, to finish , display the results from modeling using maching learning on the web.